lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 ### Working through an example

 At 50 lines, the following HOL Light proof counts as medium-sized.
 It's not trivial, but neither is it in any way difficult.
- RuthlesslyAll you need is persistence.
+All you need is persistence.

 <pre class="source">
 let HOMEOMORPHIC_PUNCTURED_SPHERE_AFFINE_GEN = prove